-Rising to the top in this cheap noise cancelling headphones face-off are Sony's WH-XB900N cans.
-Borrowing heavily from the brand’s WH-X1000XM3 model, they combine slick modern looks, with deep bass performance and quality noise cancelling.
+Getting straight to the point, you'll find a couple of our recommended cheap noise cancelling headphones right here.
+Kicking off with the excellent Sony WH-XB900N cans, they borrow heavily from the brand’s WH-X1000XM3 model.
+They combine slick modern looks, with deep bass performance and quality noise cancelling.
 When it comes to performance and value they’re difficult to argue with.

-If Marshall’s classic none-more-black style is more your thing, and you have a slightly bigger budget, the Monitor II A.N.C headphones are well worth your attention.
+If you're looking for something iconic to wrap around your lugs and you have a slightly bigger budget, the Marshall Monitor II A.N.C headphones are well worth your attention.
 Not only do they look the business, but they deliver great, grungy guitar-friendly sonics too.

 Finally, if your budget is tighter than Justin Hawkins' catsuit, there’s no better deal out there right now than the on-ear Marshall Mid A.N.Cs.